Wyoming blog 2018

 Earlier this year, Candy and I stumbled upon the most amazing rainbow colored hill at Sand Draw.
 Ever since then I planned to come back in the fall to photograph this spot with the cottonwoods along the dry river bed at sunset.

-10/19/2018-10/21/2018: While I usually try to keep commentary to a minimum, this page will be much different.
+10/19/2018-10/21/2018: While I usually try to keep commentary to a minimum, these next few sections will be much different.
 As I mentioned previously, I am becoming a geyser fanatic.
 This weekend we went back to Yellowstone National Park with hopes of seeing even more geysers that we have not witnessed erupting previously.

 Geysers 101: There are two main types of geysers.
 Fountain geysers erupt through a pool of water, while cone geysers erupt through a sinter cone which has been formed by the deposition of silica after years of activity.
 You may think that once you have seen one geyser, you have seen them all.
 However, each geyser has a distinctive “personality”.
 I will try to give you a sense of this as you go through this page.